Sign up to WAMplifier

 More about What We do:

 The New Noise Program forms part of WAM’s Audience Development initiatives targeted at encouraging young people in metropolitan and regional areas to engage with contemporary music.
-The program is sponsored by Healthway and carries the Act Belong Commit message for mental wellness.
+The program is presented in partnership with Healthway and carries the Act Belong Commit message for mental wellness.
 New Noise has seen the roll-out of a schools program, as well as the development of a youth-run collective regularly coordinating all-ages shows in community spaces.

 The schools program sees WA musicians visit metropolitan and regional primary and high schools to perform live, conduct workshops and work through a series of positive, inclusive and engaging work materials.